michalskrzynski/xpro-eye-movement/README.md

 ## License

 The project is under MIT license.
+See LICENSE file.